JCP 2.10: Process Document

 Within 14 days of a successful Final Approval Ballot or Reconsideration Ballot, the PMO shall publish on the JCP Website the Specification and links to information on how to obtain the RI and TCK, and shall announce the availability of these materials to both Members and the public.
 The published TCK information must include a means for any interested party to obtain a copy of the TCK documentation at no charge.
 Upon Final Release, the Expert Group will have completed its work and disbands.
 The Spec Lead will typically become the Maintenance Lead and may call upon Expert Group members and others for aid in that role.

-The Maintenance Lead Member is expected to assume long term ownership of the Specification, RI, and TCK while respecting the wishes of the JCP Members with regard to evolution.
-A Maintenance Lead shall therefore automatically be the Spec Lead for all significant future revisions to their Specification but shall not have the exclusive right to decide when a significant revision will take place (see section 2.1.1.)
+The Maintenance Lead is expected to assume long term ownership of the Specification, RI, and TCK while respecting the JCP Members’ wishes regard to evolution.
+A Maintenance Lead shall therefore automatically be the Spec Lead for all significant future revisions to their Specification but shall not have the exclusive right to decide when a significant revision will take place (see section 188.8.131.52.)

 The public may submit requests for clarification, interpretation, and enhancements to the Specification by logging issues through the JSR's Issue Tracker.

 The ML shall consider all requests and shall decide how and if the Specification should be updated in response.
 The ML is not required to perform these tasks alone, but is free to consult with the former members of the Expert Group, or any other sources, to assist with the Maintenance duties.